When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

-The cost of this trip is $4,820 per person, based on double occupancy at a four- or five-star hotel during low season.
+The cost of this trip is $4,820 per person, based on two or more travelers, and double occupancy at a four- or five-star hotel during low season.
 Hotel prices increase significantly during high season, which will influence the cost of the trip depending on your dates.
 For a single occupancy room, there will be a supplement (the exact rate will vary depending on seasonality).
 The maximum group size is eight people.

 The starting per person price is based on six nights of accommodations at The Vintage Hotel (five stars) or a location of equivalent quality.
 If you're interested in a different level or style of accommodation, we'd be happy to discuss options and price points.

 Travelers should feel comfortable walking three to four miles each day and remaining on their feet for longer periods of time.
 While we can tailor the pace and activity level to your group, it's impossible to avoid Lisbon's steep cobblestone streets, and many places are best reached by foot.
 Keep in mind that the city is a bustling and crowded place!